-Under the leadership of Dr. Schumacher, TU has embarked on an initiative to strengthen our approach to diversity.
-At the end of the initiative, the University will demonstrate a culture of openness to diversity of thought and action, not because we don’t do so now, but because we can do better.
-TU’s administrators, faculty, staff and domestic and foreign students will show a stronger attitude of embracing, welcoming and leveraging diversity.
-Tiffin University will be known, internally and externally, as an institution that educates and develops individuals to be prepared for the realities of the world they live and work in.
+Under the leadership of Dr. Schumacher, in 2016 Tiffin University (TU) embarked on an initiative called Celebrating CulTUral Uniqueness (CCU), now called CCU@TU.
+The initiative began as a focus to strengthen our approach to diversity and inclusion in order to be able to demonstrate a culture of openness to diversity of thought and action; not because we were not doing so, but because we could do better.
+TU administrators, faculty, staff and students wanted to show a strong attitude for embracing, welcoming, and celebrating diversity and inclusion and, moreover, become known internally and externally as an institution that educates, develops and prepares individuals for the realities of the world in which we live and work.

 Culture is defined as “the characteristics and knowledge of a particular group of people defined by everything from language, religion, cuisine, social habits, music, and arts.”
 (Zimmerman 2015).

-At Tiffin University, we have more than one culture at play: The campus culture and the individual culture each individual encompasses.
+At Tiffin University, we have more than one culture at play; the campus culture and the individual culture each person encompasses.

 Zimmerman, K.A.
 (2015, February 19).
 What is Culture?
 Definition of Culture.

 Retrieved from: www.livescience.com/21478-what-is-culture-definition-of-culture.html

 President Schumacher's interview discussing Celebrating CulTUral Uniqueness at Tiffin University.

 Q: It has been rumored that some think this commitment is about forcing people to get along?
 Is this true?

 A: Absolutely not.
 Most of us are already doing much of what this commitment focuses on; it’s about being more proactive and intentional about how we prove that we are open to differing thoughts and beliefs.
 That is why the commitment is primarily focused on developing a set of competencies that all of our graduates possess that makes them more marketable in the workplace.